nate-brown-dev/data-structures-and-algorithms/linked-list/README.md

-# 401 Challenge 06: Linked List Insertions
+# 401 Challenge 06: Linked List Kth From End

-Write the following methods for the Linked List class:
+Write the following method for the Linked List class:

-- append // DONE
-  - arguments: new value
+kth from end
+argument: a number, k, as a parameter.
-  - adds a new node with the given value to the end of the list
+Return the node’s value that is k places from the tail of the linked list.
-- insert before // DONE
-  - arguments: value, new value
-  - adds a new node with the given new value immediately before the first node that has the value specified
-- insert after // DONE
-  - arguments: value, new value
-  - adds a new node with the given new value immediately after the first node that has the value specified
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Whiteboard Process

+// needs new whiteboard

 ![whiteboard image](linked-list-insertion-whiteboard.png)